Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 3-way/README_trafficlight3way.md

 📷 **Visual Reference**

-Screenshots of the HMI are attached, including the visualization layout before simulation and the simulation outputs for all 3 traffic light cycles.
+Screenshots of the HMI are attached, including the visualization layout before simulation and the simulation outputs for a few traffic light cycles.

 📌 **Notes**